flynn/flynn/website/source/docs/architecture.html.md

 run the rest of the components -- a bootstrapping layer.
 The second is where the rest of Flynn lives.

-*Layer 0*, which we call "The Grid", is the core of Flynn.
-It assumes hosts and network environment, and doesn't care how they got there -- cloud or hardware.
-The Grid sits on top of hosts, abstracting them away and provides primitives for the rest of the system, namely distributed container management.
+*Layer 0*, is the core of Flynn.
+It assumes hosts and a network environment, and doesn't care how they got there -- cloud or hardware.
+Layer 0 sits on top of hosts, abstracting them away and provides primitives for the rest of the system, namely distributed container management.

 *Layer 1* is where most of what we consider Flynn to be exists.
 It's where containers become services or applications, and the user workflow is